JetBrains/intellij-platform-plugin-template/README.md

 Feel free to read through the [Using Gradle][docs:using-gradle] articles to understand your build better and learn how to customize it.

 The most significant parts of the current configuration are:
+- Integration with the [gradle-intellij-plugin][gh:gradle-intellij-plugin] for smoother development.
 - Configuration written with [Gradle Kotlin DSL][gradle-kotlin-dsl].
 - Support for Kotlin and Java implementation.
-- Integration with the [gradle-changelog-plugin][gh:gradle-changelog-plugin], which automatically patches the change notes and description based on the `CHANGELOG.md` and `README.md` files.
+- Integration with the [gradle-changelog-plugin][gh:gradle-changelog-plugin], which automatically patches the change notes based on the `CHANGELOG.md` file.
-- Integration with the [gradle-intellij-plugin][gh:gradle-intellij-plugin] for smoother development.
 - [Plugin publishing][docs:publishing] using the token.

-For more details regarding Kotlin integration, please see [Kotlin for Plugin Developers][docs:kotlin] section in the IntelliJ Platform Plugin SDK documentation.
+For more details regarding Kotlin integration, please see [Kotlin for Plugin Developers][docs:kotlin] in the IntelliJ Platform Plugin SDK documentation.

 ### Gradle properties